Cfarsoudi/dave/README.md

 # DAVE
-Python program that uses n-grams to write formatted screenplays.  <a href=""></a>Data gathered using the Java webscraper DiscoveryOne
+Python program that uses n-grams to write formatted screenplays.
+Data gathered using the Java webscraper DiscoveryOne

 ## Technology